How to Enhance Your Data Privacy on Facebook

 Manage privacy settings

 Facebook is not strictly a closed social network, so your profile, especially the loosely available information, may be visible publicly on the web or open to others on the network.
-Though it is not a concern if you are cautious about sharing and writing posts yet I believe fixing the loopholes is equal to better privacy.
-It will also stop data mining or scraping attempts of such companies.
+Though it is not a concern if you are cautious about sharing and writing posts, I believe fixing the loopholes is equal to better privacy.
+It will also stop data mining or scraping attempts by such companies.

-You can strengthen your account, just login into Facebook, click on the down arrow button and select Settings.
+You can strengthen your account by logging into Facebook, clicking on the down arrow button, and selecting Settings.
 Now you must choose Privacy from the left sidebar, and you will get to the “Privacy Settings and Tools” screen.

 On this page, you will see many relevant settings that are crucial to your privacy on this social giant.
-If you are targeting maximum privacy of your account along with your posts and profile information, then I will recommend settings:
+If you are targeting maximum privacy for your account along with your posts and profile information, then I will recommend these settings:

 Stop sharing calls & texts

-In the midst of all the data breach scandal came another leak that Facebook logs your calls and texts without your permission.
-Though Facebook reported that it is an opt-in feature, yet I find their option says just “Sync Contacts” in the settings, which does not make it clear whether it uploads just the numbers or the conversation history as well.
+In the midst of all the data breach scandals, another issue emerged: Facebook logs your calls and texts without your permission.
+Though Facebook reported that this is an opt-in feature, their option labeled “Sync Contacts” in the settings does not make it clear whether it uploads just the numbers or the conversation history as well.

 Nevertheless, you can disable this feature using this short tutorial.
-Moreover, if you are using Android 6 (Marshmallow) or above on your device, then I will recommend blocking the permissions (SMS and Telephone) for Facebook apps including Instagram and Messenger.
-You can do the same by opening Settings > choosing Apps > App permissions, choosing SMS and toggling off this option for its apps, and choosing Telephone and toggling it off for all Facebook apps.
+Additionally, if you are using Android 6 (Marshmallow) or above on your device, I recommend blocking the permissions (SMS and Telephone) for Facebook apps including Instagram and Messenger.
+You can do this by opening Settings > choosing Apps > App permissions, selecting SMS and toggling off this option for its apps, and choosing Telephone and toggling it off for all Facebook apps.

 Review apps and websites